Rawlings Foundation Directors

 Sandy Romero

 A Pueblo native, Sandy has been the communications manager for the Bechtel Pueblo Team for nearly 20 years.
 In her role, she oversees a charitable contributions program and is responsible for internal/external communications for the Pueblo Chemical Agent-Destruction Pilot Plant project.
 She holds a B.S. degree in mass communications/business from the University of Southern Colorado; a B.A. in Spanish from the University of Colorado at Denver (UCD); and an M.A. in information & learning technologies from UCD.
 Communications positions with the Denver District Attorney, Colorado Department of Higher Education, Colorado Tourism Board and Colorado Lottery round out her nearly 40-year public relations career.
 A current board member with the CSU-Pueblo Alumni Association, she has also served on the boards of the Southern Colorado Press Club, Pueblo Cooperative Care Center and YWCA.
-Married to Kevin, they have two boys, Kyle, 25 and Christian, 22.
+Married to Kevin, they have two sons, Kyle and Christian.

 Jim LiVecchi

+A longtime Coloradan and committed public servant, Jim has devoted his life to family, community, and meaningful service.
+Born and raised in Pueblo, he graduated from Centennial High School in 1972 and earned his undergraduate degree from Colorado College in 1976.
+In 1990, he completed a Master’s in Operational Management, a degree that supported his three-decade-long career with United Parcel Service (UPS), where he served as an Area Manager.
+In 2000, relocating to Salida, Colorado, where he managed operations Salida, Cañon City, Alamosa, and Gunnison.
+He retired early in 2009 at age 55 as part of a management buyout, closing a chapter marked by consistency, leadership, and work ethic.
 Throughout his life, Jim has prioritized giving back.
 Alongside his wife Jody (a USC graduate), they co-coordinated the Salida Community Thanksgiving Dinner from 2004 to 2014, serving over 500 meals and delivering another 125 to neighbors in need.
 His service also included volunteer work with the Boys and Girls Club, Chaffee County Helping Hands, St. Joseph’s Parish Council and funeral ministry, and the Salida Rotary Club.
 As an American Red Cross Shelter Manager, he supported critical disasters most notable relief efforts during the Black Forest and Waldo Canyon Fires.
+In 2015, Jim was elected Mayor of Salida, bringing his values of integrity, collaboration, and local stewardship to city leadership.
+Above all, he is a devoted family man.
+He and Jody are the proud parents of two daughters: Jena, a DU graduate living in Encinitas, California, and Jade, who resides in Broomfield, Colorado, with her husband Brandon.

 Andrea Aragon, Executive Director